🌿Your Nervous System Leads the Way in the Body 🌿Â

 Ask: “What state is my nervous system in right now, and what does it need?”

-When you’re overwhelmed → you may need stillness.
+When you’re overwhelmed → you may need stillness, grounding.

 When you’re anxious → you may need grounding, breath, or contact with the body.